ProVal-Tech/IdleMon/README.md

 The `TimeSpan` representation of the amount of time that the audited user has been idle.

 #### IsAdmin
-`true` if the audited user is running IdleMon in an elevated session.
+`true` if the audited user is a member of the local Administrators group.

 #### IsDomainAdmin
 `true` if the audited user is a Domain Admin.